-Standard 1: You are committed to preventing violence against women and have structures, strategies and policies that explicitly promote gender equality.
+Standard 1: You are committed to preventing sexual harassment and violence against women and have structures, strategies and policies that explicitly promote gender equality.

 Strong leadership is a cornerstone of organisational change.
 Leadership commitments need to be embedded in policies so that there is continuity in the workplace, contributing to lasting structural change.